Property Marketing

 .

-Auction activity was significantly lower across the combined capitals
+Auction activity continues to fall across the combined capital cities

 • Written by Caitlin Fono, Research Analyst, CoreLogic